bmaharjan17/FieldRover/README.md

 #FieldRover

-> A Node.js web application Capstone Project for BSU CS Dept Fall 2018
+> A Node.js web application that helps with finding, reviewing sports venue for local communities

 ## Live Demo